Everyone is part of at least a few communities. So are you. By community I mean any group of people with a shared interest.

 You need a few dedicated people to kickstart the conversation and, once the crowd starts talking, to monitor and moderate what is being said.
 Every community needs a coach and a referee, especially a new community.
 Therefore, most companies with a successful community have assigned a team to manage it.

-A common community team exists of several roles.
+A common community team consists of several roles.

 First, you appoint a community manager.
 Basically, this person is in charge of the overall community strategy and sets out the general guidelines for public conversation.
 The community manager is consulted when a matter in the community requires special attention or resolve.